At a glance

 When interest rates were low, ISAs were less useful as most people didn’t earn enough to be taxed on their savings interest.

-But with interest rates at a higher level than they have been for several years, more people could find the interest they earn is more than their PSA.
+But, with interest rates at a relatively high level and with fiscal drag pushing people into higher tax brackets, more savers could find the interest they earn is more than their PSA.
 Because of this, many savers could find it useful to save into an ISA instead of, or in addition to, a savings account.

 Easy access savings accounts and easy access ISAs could both help you save towards your short-term savings goals as you can typically deposit into the accounts without restriction.